 Carry out the plan

 We'll go into more detail on each of these steps as well as take a look at some specific problem-solving strategies that can be used at each stage.

 Understand the problem

 This may seem like an obvious one, but it's crucial that you take the time to understand what the problem is asking before trying to solve it.
-Especially with word problems, in which the question is often disguised in language, it's easy for children to misinterpret what's being asked.
+Especially with a math word problem, in which the question is often disguised in language, it's easy for children to misinterpret what's being asked.